 With the right approach, you can help your child manage their sound sensitivity.
 Remember, if the sound is not too loud for you, it will not cause damage to your child's ears.

 Here are some useful tips:

-- Keep a record of the sounds that cause your child distress.
-Note how long your child was upset for and what helped. - Reassure your child.
-Focus on an enjoyable part, such as the colourful lights of the fireworks.
-This will help reduce your child's anxiety and symptoms. - Allowing your child to have control over the sound may improve their reaction.
-For example, helping with the hoovering, or recording the sound and letting the child be in control of the volume or on/off switch. - Repeated low level exposure to the problem noise whilst your child is playing may reduce their anxiety and help them get used to the sound.
+- Reassure your child when they hear a loud sound.
+Explain what the sound is, where it is coming from and why it is happening.
+This will help them to understand.
+If you know a loud sound is coming, prepare your child beforehand. - Giving your child some control over the sound may improve their reaction.
+For example, helping with the hoovering, turning the hair dryer or hand dryer on themselves, or recording the sound and letting the child be in control of the volume or the on/off switch.
+Although it is important to recognise that your child finds some sounds uncomfortable, it is not always helpful to focus on this.
+Making the sounds fun can also help. - Keep a record of the sounds that cause your child distress.
+Note down how long your child was upset for and what helped to soothe them. - Repeated low level exposure to the problem noise whilst your child is playing may reduce their anxiety and help them get used to the sound.
 Exposure to this noise can even be done by playing it in the background. - It may help to involve your child with the noisy situation.
 For example, involve them in the school assembly instead of just watching it.
-This often focuses their attention elsewhere. - Allow your child to move further away from a noisy situation until they feel comfortable.
+This often focuses their attention elsewhere and not on the noisy environment. - Allow your child to move further away from a noisy situation until they feel comfortable.

-• It may help to explain and prepare your child before going somewhere noisy.
-It could be helpful to explain where you are going and why.

-If your child is going to an event such as a party or large gathering, they may feel discouraged from attending due to the loud noises.
+If your child is going to an event such as a party or large gathering, they may feel discouraged from attending due to the possibility of loud noises.
 It may help if your child is given an incentive or a reason for attending.
 Allowing the child to come out of the event/party for breaks, if needed, may also help.